sharonjr/rapid-prototyping-with-streamlit/M2/L1/Lab1/README.md

 ## Data Visualization

 Next, we'll use the structured data to create a bar chart to visualize the daily sentiment score and the product sentiment score.

+## Running the Notebook

+Download the Notebook in `IPYNB` format and upload it to your Snowflake Snowsight account to run the Snowflake Notebook.